 It certainly pays to get a second expert opinion because recent news has shown an alarming and rising trend in shoddy building practices.
 Take for instance the crumbling Sydney Opal Tower and the blaze in Melbourne’s Docklands development caused by non-compliant cladding.
 Builders shouldn’t be assumed to be of high quality – independent building inspectors are here to keep them honest!

 It’s so easy to overcome by the excitement of a brand new house and starting a new life, but don’t let that cloud your judgement and miss out on things that you paid for; the stress isn’t worth it.
 For handover inspections in Brisbane, give Ben a call on 0410 534 472 or contact us.
-You can also see our services on our building inspection services page.
+We also have information on Our Services – Building Inspector Brisbane, page.